eshazen/retro-25/firmware/calc/README.md

 Pure C with a bit of assembly for keyboard / display control.

 Works great at 16MHz CPU clock with no wait states... within 20% or so of original hardware speed.
-Runs original Z80 microcode.
+Runs original HP-25 microcode in an emulated version of the HP CPU.

 Originally the code would also run under unix as a pure C application, or under a Z80 emulator.
 There are some lingering `#ifdef UNIX_TERM`